minvws/nl-kat-coordination/docs/source/installation-and-deployment/events-and-logging.rst

 ========== ================== ====================== =========================================== ===== =======
 Event code Model              Routing key            Description                                 CRUDE In Code
 ========== ================== ====================== =========================================== ===== =======
 090001     Session            login_event            A session is created.
+C     090001
-C     No 090002     Session            login_event            A session updated.
-U     No 090003     Session            login_event            A session is deleted.
-D     No 091111     KATUser            login_event            A user logged in.
+090002     Session            login_event            A session updated.
+U     090002
+090003     Session            login_event            A session is deleted.
+D     090003
+091111     KATUser            login_event            A user logged in.
 E     No 092222     KATUser            login_event            A user logged out.
 E     No 093333     TOTPDevice         login_event            A user MFA failed.
 E     No